 Self-Hosting SSOReady

-SSOReady is a free, MIT-licensed way to add SAML support to your app.
+SSOReady is a free, MIT-licensed way to add SAML and SCIM support to your app.
 A free hosted version of SSOReady is available online at app.ssoready.com.
 This article explains how to run SSOReady on your own machines, instead of using the public, free version of SSOReady at app.ssoready.com.

 This article focuses on running SSOReady in your own cloud.
 You can also run SSOReady in your customer’s cloud, so that SSOReady becomes a component of your larger on-premises offering to your customers; the only difference is that you’ll need to follow these instructions for each customer.